You might remember my goal this year is to use up all the reclaimed and scrap wood.

 - Repeat until you have a wall; then build another wall.

 Closing in the Planter Box

-I went with discount plants again; expense was around $15.
+I went with discount plants spending around $15.
 It will only take about a week and these beauties will be blooming again.

-Whenever you purchase discount plants make sure you water them really well prior to planting and cut off any broken or expired blooms and foliage.
+Whenever you purchase discount plants make sure to water prior to transplanting and cut off any broken or expired blooms and foliage.

 Finish and Enjoyment

 Finishing touches are up to you, paint or stain would present a whole new look.

 I left these plain for now because I wasn’t sure what I wanted to do.
 I kind of like them in the different shades, it represents their age.